Universal device for two-qubit entangled measurements via photonic quantum walks: Introduction

-\textit{Introduction.---} For many informational problems, such as computation, certification, communication and metrology, quantum information is much more efficient than classical information \cite{Hels76book,NielC00book,Gision02quantum,SelfTestingReview,Renou2018,Bancal2018,Supic2022,GiovLM11}.
-Being able to implement sophisticated quantum measurements for extracting information is fundamental to obtain such a quantum advantage~\cite{Mass00collective,Zaun11,LiFGK16,ZhuH17U,BagaBGM06S}.
+The manipulation of quantum information outperforms the one of classical information for many informational problems~\cite{Hels76book,NielC00book,Gision02quantum,SelfTestingReview,Renou2018,Bancal2018,Supic2022,GiovLM11}.
+Being able to implement powerful quantum measurements for extracting information is fundamental to obtain such a quantum advantage~\cite{Mass00collective,Zaun11,LiFGK16,ZhuH17U,BagaBGM06S}.

-This is the case of the one copy state estimation problem.
-Here, the state of a system is estimated through a quantum measurement, which only provides partial information.
-Many estimation schemes with efficient quantum measurements have been proposed \cite{DerkBE98,VidaLPT99,ZhuH17U,Adamson2010Improving,Je2002Finding,BagaBGM06S, Barnea2017, RenouMQM,Chiribella2011}.
-Some protocols include the possibility of an inconclusive outcome~\cite{Fiura2003,Sugimoto2009,Bagan2012}, which is relevant in a context where post-selection is allowed, or if a non-cooperative agent is using apparent losses to increase their estimation score.
-This has been applied to unambiguous discrimination \cite{IVANOVIC1987257,Mohseni2004optical,Waldherr2012Distinguish} and quantum metrology \cite{GendraPRL13}.

-In this work, we focus on the fundamental task of direction estimation~\cite{Bagan2001Optimal,Peres2001,Peres2002,GendraPRA13,MassP95,Gisin1999Spin,Bagan2001Optimal,Bagan2004,Chiribella2004}.
-We consider the problem in which a party, Alice, is given a two spin-$1/2$ state rotated in some direction $\bn$, and performs a measurement to obtain a guess $\hbn$ of this direction.
-Ideal states and measurements were experimentally demonstrated~\cite{Tang2020Exp}.
-We consider the case in which the input state is suboptimal, experimentally demonstrating that Alice can, under some conditions, still reach the optimal guessing score using abstention~\cite{GendraPRL13,GendraPRA13}.

-The optimal strategy requires sophisticated entangled collective measurements, which in general are represented by a positive-operator-valued measure (POVM).
-For discrete-variable photonic systems, quantum measurements with abstention were only performed on a qubit ~\cite{Clarke2001Exp,BianLQZ15,ZhaoYKX15} and qutrit ~\cite{Mohseni2004optical} system.
-For a two-qubit system, several collective measurements~\cite{hou2018deterministic,Tang2020Exp} have been implemented experimentally, based on \emph{ad hoc} methods not applicable to our case.
-Most of these works used quantum walks, which are able to implement arbitrary qubit POVMs~\cite{KurzW13}.
-Ref.~\cite{Li2019Implementation} extended this result to any qudit POVM based on a high dimensional coin qudit which we however cannot implement on our platform.

-In this letter, we first find an experimentally achievable method to realize the abstention two-qubit POVMs via nine-step quantum walks.
-Then, we implement the abstention protocol, experimentally demonstrating that a maximal score can be recovered even with suboptimal states, using abstention.
-To solve the phase stability in many-step quantum walks, we design and use a compact `SWAP' structure concatenated to two special beam displacers and three wave plates as a whole.